Adi-iitd/AI-Art/README.md

 ![1](https://user-images.githubusercontent.com/41862477/49689620-be60cf00-fb49-11e8-97b4-6cf53801ad3d.JPG)

-The authors investigated Conditional adversarial networks as a general-purpose solution to **Image-to-Image Translation** problems in this [paper](https://arxiv.org/pdf/1611.07004.pdf).
+<p align = "justify"> The authors investigated Conditional adversarial networks as a general-purpose solution to <b> Image-to-Image Translation </b> problems in this [paper](https://arxiv.org/pdf/1611.07004.pdf).
 These networks not only learn the mapping from input image to output image, but also learn a loss function to train this mapping.
-In analogy to automatic language translation, we define automatic image-to-image translation as the task of translating one possible representation of a scene into another, given sufficient training data.
+In analogy to automatic language translation, we define automatic image-to-image translation as the task of translating one possible representation of a scene into another, given sufficient training data. </p>

-In Generative Adversarial Networks settings, we could specify only a high-level goal, like “make the output indistinguishable from reality”, and then it automatically learn a loss function appropriate for satisfying this goal.
-Like other GANs, Conditional GANs also have one discriminator (or critic depending on the loss function we are using) and one generator, and it tries to learn a conditional generative model which makes it suitable for Image-to-Image translation tasks, where we condition on an input image and generate a corresponding output image.
+<p align = "justify"> In Generative Adversarial Networks settings, we could specify only a high-level goal, like “make the output indistinguishable from reality”, and then it automatically learn a loss function appropriate for satisfying this goal.
+Like other GANs, Conditional GANs also have one discriminator (or critic depending on the loss function we are using) and one generator, and it tries to learn a conditional generative model which makes it suitable for Image-to-Image translation tasks, where we condition on an input image and generate a corresponding output image. </p>

-> If mathematically expressed, CGANs learn a mapping from observed image X and random noise vector z, to y, *G : {x, z} → y*.
-The generator G is trained to produce outputs that cannot be distinguished from **real** images by an adversarially trained discriminator, D, which in turn is itself optimized to do as well as possible at identifying the generator’s **fakes**.
+> <p align = "justify"> If mathematically expressed, CGANs learn a mapping from observed image X and random noise vector z, to y, <i> G : {x, z} → y </i>.
+The generator G is trained to produce outputs that cannot be distinguished from <b> real </b> images by an adversarially trained discriminator, D, which in turn is itself optimized to do as well as possible at identifying the generator’s <b> fakes. </b> </p>

 ![2](https://user-images.githubusercontent.com/41862477/49689774-1698d080-fb4c-11e8-92af-dc3d48e66ec2.JPG)